Aronnax9000/Rocket-Patrol/World-of-the-Rocket-Ranch/characters.md

 Rover, raver, coffee addict, and assigned head of the Solar System's timekeeping standards authority.
 Like DJ Qualls in The Core, can hack into anything, but has parties to attend, unlike DJ Qualls.
 Is on good terms with the Gamers of Loretto, an old convent of LGBTQ+ friendly "Sisters" in Loretto, Kentucky.

+## Sem

+Class clown of the Inanna-7 mission.
+Highly OCD, which is part of why Bender chose them.
+Sem's OCD includes a compulsion to uplift the spirits of their crewmates.